aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/autofilter/filter-a-list-using-dynamic-filter/_index.md

 The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/AutoFilter/PutWorksheetDynamicFilter) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

 You can use the cURL command‑line tool to access Aspose.Cells web services easily.
-The following example shows how to call the Cloud API with cURL. **First obtain a JWT token** by authenticating against the `/connect/token` endpoint and replace `<jwt token>` with the token value.
+The following example shows how to call the Cloud API with cURL. **First, obtain a JWT token** by authenticating against the `/connect/token` endpoint and replace `<jwt token>` with the token value.

 {{< tabs tabTotal="2" tabID="11" tabName11="Request" tabName12="Response" >}}